lorin/cook-lectures-notes/transcripts/1-it-all-started-at-tmi-1979.md

 If there had been a rupture of a true loss of cooling action, big, some pipe burst or something like that.
 It would be quite different.
 Now the fact that the plant failed in a way that required the active participation of people is much more troubling than that.
 The plant failed in some sort of mechanical way, because now it asks you the question.

 Why do we have operators in these things?
 What are operators there for?
 If what operators can do is essentially make the plant crash, what do we need the operators for?
 And it turns out that an exploration of this is what starts to take place starting in 1980 and 1981.
 And you get Rasmussen's report, the one that you saw, which comes out.
 And there's a version, there's an early collection of stuff in 1979.
-And then 1981, he comes out with the report and the report is titled &quot;_Coping with Complexity_&quot;.
+And then 1981, he comes out with the report and the report is titled "_Coping with Complexity_".
 It's not error that he's focused on.
 He's focused on complexity because what Rasmussen, who is an engineer and has looked at these engineering kinds of things for a long time, realizes is that these guys have not so much made an error as the complexity of the world has defeated their abilities to understand what's going on.
 And he tries to understand how it is that people who are in this complex world go about this process of making a set of inferences about what the world is doing.

 And in particular, in sophisticated control worlds where the only thing that the operator has to look at, are the sets of panels that are in the control room, that is, you can't look at the reactor and see it, you're looking at indicators.
 In this kind of world, he begins to ask the question: What should this collection of information look like, in order that these people, when they're making inferences about this come to the right conclusion?
 That's really the question that he's trying to answer.